SomethingRandom0768/ToontownMinigames/README.md

 Won't be put on here unfortunately.

+3. ???:
+Cool idea that would be fun to recreate in Toontown.

 Things I've learned about since starting to work on this:
 - Using the DC file to create AI functions that allow communication between the minigame and its AI server.
 - Using the taskMgr to execute functions at certain times